actigraph/CentrePointWebhookDocumentation/securing_webhooks.md

 }
 ```

-The goal is to compute a hash using your passcode, and esure that the has from ActiGraph matches.
-ActiGraph uses an psudo-HMAC hexdigest to compute the hash, so you could change your server to look a little like this:
+The goal is to compute a hash using your passcode, and ensure that the hash from ActiGraph matches.
+ActiGraph uses an HMAC256-to-base64 method to compute the hash, so you could change your server to look a little like this:

 ```csharp